JamesLMilner/Digestable-WebGL/Digestable WebGL - Chapter 02.md

-# Digestable WebGL - Chapter 0.2: The WebGL API
+# Digestable WebGL - Chapter 0.2: Checking for WebGL Support

 ## Checking for WebGL Support
 Getting access to the API is a case of using JavaScript to get the *WebGL Context* which is called on a HTML canvas element.
 Browsers currently have two types of WebGL contexts: